oubiwann/lfecljapp/README.md

 # erlang-clojure-node

+*Erlang-Clojure (JVM) Interop using JInterface.*

+## Building

 To get started, build the Clojure Uberjar for ``cljnode`` and compile the Erlang source files:

-## Building

 ```bash
 $ make compile